mobxjs/mobx/docs/best/react.md

 ## MobX only tracks data accessed for `observer` components if they are directly accessed by `render`

-A common mistake made with `observer` is that it doesnt track data that syntactically seems parent of the `observer` component, but in practice is actually rendered out by a different component.
+A common mistake made with `observer` is that it doesn't track data that syntactically seems parent of the `observer` component, but in practice is actually rendered out by a different component.
 This often happens when render callbacks of components are passed in first class to another component.

 Take for example the following contrived example: